rkusa/dcs-scratchpad/README.md

 ## Usage

 - Toggle the scratchpad with `CTRL+Shift+X`
-- Use `Esc` to remove the textfield focus, but keep the scratchpad open
+- Use `Esc` to remove the text field focus, but keep the scratchpad open

 ## Settings

 Some settings can be changed in your DCS saved games folder under `Config/ScratchpadConfig.lua` (if the file does not exist, start DCS once after mod installation):

 - `hotkey` change the hotkey used to toggle the scratchpad
-- `fontSize` increase or decrease the font size of the scratchpad's textarea
+- `fontSize` increase or decrease the font size of the Scratchpads textarea

+## Scratchpad Content

+The Scratchpads content is persisted into `Scratchpad\0000.txt` (in your saved games folder; if the file does not exist, start DCS once after mod installation/upgrade).
+You can also change the file in your favorite text editor before starting DCS.

 ## Kudos